 If two orders with the same SMP ID would match, the arriving order will trade around any resting order(s) with the same SMP ID.

 Any remaining quantity will rest on the book at the same price level as the resting order(s).

 EBS Ai for CME Globex

-CME Group will apply the SMP ID associated to the order’s GUS (if any).
+CME Group applies the SMP ID associated to the order’s GUS (if any).
 The SMP ID cannot be submitted by the client and will not be visible on any API messaging.

 If GUS has an SMP ID defined: